A'ja Wilson: In popular culture

 In 2019, Wilson played for the "Home" roster during the NBA All-Star Celebrity Game at the Bojangles Coliseum in Charlotte, North Carolina.
 The roster was made up of celebrities with Carolina roots.

 In December 2020, Wilson was named to Forbes 30 Under 30 alongside fellow WNBA players, Natasha Cloud and Chiney Ogwumike.
 In April 2024, Time named Wilson in their 2024 list of the 100 most influential people in the world.

 In July 2024, Wilson was named the co-cover athlete for the All-Star edition (alongside Jayson Tatum) and solo cover athlete for the WNBA edition of NBA 2K25, a popular video game, making Wilson the first WNBA player to be featured on a cover of a global edition of the game.

-She was named one of TIME’s Women of the Year for 2025.
+She was named one of Times Women of the Year for 2025.

 When playing basketball, Wilson frequently wears a single sleeve on her left leg, which originally started as a way for her to manage pain from an injury.
 The single sleeve has been cited as a fashion and sports trend, influencing other basketball players to do the same.
 In 2024, Wilson began working with Nike to produce a line of leggings specifically designed for the single sleeve.